tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 * What other features does the Git CLI provide?

-  > The Git CLI can perform many different kinds of git operations; however, popular commands are:
+  **Answer:** The Git CLI can perform many different kinds of git operations; however, popular commands are:

     * `git clone`: Clones a git repository onto the local file system.